<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 Pound for pound, the Alpinestars Tech 10 may be the most protective boot on the market.
 It’s the go-to boot for motocross pros and hard-core dual sport riders alike, and is one of the most bomb-proof, long-lasting boots we’ve ever worn.

-The fit is spot on, and the Tech 10 is surprisingly all-day comfortable on the bike.
+The fit is spot on, and the Tech 10 is surprisingly comfortable for long days on the bike.
 We’ve put well over 100,000 hard miles on a single pair of these and never even managed to break a buckle.

 Eric in Thailand riding by an elephant while wearing the tech 10's."Senior Tour Guide Eric putting the Alpinestars Tech 10's to proper use while guiding our Thailand RIDE"